 Frequently Asked Questions

-My recording studio is located in Middletown, CT, right between New York and Boston.
+My recording studio, Serif Sound, is located in Middletown, CT, right between New York and Boston.
 However, for remote mixing services, I am based online.
 You can upload your audio files from anywhere in the world and I will mix them and send you the final product.

 My current standard rate (subject to change):

 - Mixing – $300 per song + mastering costs*

 *You should budget $100-$150 per song for mastering.
 I will bundle the mastering costs into your project rate and then take care of booking the mastering engineer, paying them, and all the logistics in between so that you don’t have to worry about it.
 Then I’ll send you the mastering invoices/receipts for your records.

 - Recording + Mixing – Quote based pricing starting at $700 per song + mastering costs.
 The rate will depend on what studio(s) we use, how many days we schedule, etc.

 - Tracking Sessions – The day rate is $300/8hr-day with an engineer.
 This does not include mixing, or any editing/comping/tuning etc. outside of the 8hr session time.

 That’s a good starting point, but every project has slightly different needs.
 I will discuss the needs of your project with you and the rate will be a part of that conversation.
 Reach out and let’s talk.